julianofhernandez/Highway-Traffic-Detection/README.md

 [My SQL tutorial](https://aws.amazon.com/getting-started/hands-on/create-microsoft-sql-db/)

 ## Outcomes
 The images from CalTrans are collected once a minute and are 320 x 260.
-This is the largest bottleneck to the project going forward, although there may be solutions that need further development.
-These images and then processed by a pretrained Resnet model as seen below.
+This is the largest bottleneck to the project going forward, although there may be solutions that need further investigation.
+These images are then processed by a pretrained Resnet model as seen below.

 ### Unprocessed: